Unveiling Gender Dynamics in Introductory Physics Labs: Results

 “\textit{I am not very comfortable with setting up the experiment because of the separation at the tables.
 I feel like my male partners being on opposite side of the tables makes setup difficult because we cannot be all on same side.
 This makes me feel clueless at the setup stage.
 Also, sometimes as a woman you just assume that the male partners will know more and you do not want to mess up the steps.}”

-These qualitative insights, though drawn from a very small number of respondents, reinforce and extend the quantitative findings on gendered patterns in task preference and comfort levels.
-While overall participation rates may not differ significantly by gender, the lived experiences shared by these few students—particularly women—reveal persistent barriers related to group dynamics, role allocation, gender representation, and the social climate of the laboratory.
-Although these accounts are not necessarily representative of the broader student population, they provide valuable, context-rich perspectives on the subtle challenges that can shape students’ engagement and sense of belonging in physics labs.
+These qualitative insights, though drawn from a very small number of respondents, provide concrete examples that contextualize the quantitative findings.
+The lived experiences described above illustrate potential barriers related to group dynamics, role allocation, and gender representation that can exist in laboratory settings, as established in the broader literature~\cite{Charlesworth2019GenderSTEM, 10.1119/perc.2022.pr.dew, 10.1088/1361-6404/abd597, 10.1088/1361-6404/ab7831, PhysRevPhysEducRes.16.010129, 10.1103/physrevphyseducres.14.020123}.
+While these specific accounts are from only two students and are not representative of the entire cohort, they offer valuable, context-rich examples of the challenges that can negatively impact the engagement and sense of belonging for some students, particularly women in male-dominated groups.
+It is also noteworthy that five male students reported witnessing or experiencing gender-related challenges, though none provided detailed written accounts.
+The limited qualitative data underscore the need for future research with larger samples and more systematic follow-up to understand the full spectrum of gender-related experiences in physics laboratories.